AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 - Checkout your newly created `publish` branch.
 - For each commit that needs to be published, add it to your new branch by using `git cherry-pick <commit_id>`.
 Or in GitKraken, you can right click on the commit and choose `Cherry pick commit`.
-- Now you can use the new branch to create the pull request to `master` as you would normally do.
+- Now you can use the new branch to [create the pull request where the `master` branch](https://help.github.jp/enterprise/2.11/user/articles/creating-a-pull-request/#changing-the-branch-range-and-destination-repository) is the base branch.
 - Try to be as specific as possible about what PRs (and by relation, their commits) you are requesting to merge to `master`.

 This strategy allows us to move forward changes from `staging` that are ready to be public facing even if other changes aren't ready (or if there isn't great timing for when the other changes will be ready).